karrot-dev/yunity.org/user/pages/10.heartbeat/2019-03-11/item.md

 Time to celebrate!

-We finally got the information we waited for _soooo_ long: Harzgerode will get more than 100.000 € funding to reactivate the theater hall.
+We finally got the information we awaited for _soooo_ long: Harzgerode will get more than 100.000 € funding to reactivate the theater hall.
 It is quite unlikely, but still possible that the hall will be ready to use for the upcoming festival(s?) in summer.
 A part of the money also will be used for some urgent repairs of some roofs of other buildings.

 ![](theaterHall.jpg)<br>
 _Celebration in the ruins of the theater hall_